35 Best Sales Books (of All Time) to Read, Grow & Level up Your Sales Skills in 2023

 These sales books contain some of the best research and insight into building, managing, and leading a successful sales team.

-But they also cover ways to live a better life.
-Be happier.
-And battle the inevitable stress and rollercoaster of emotions that comes from working in sales.
+But they also cover ways to live a better life by increasing happiness and battling the stress and rollercoaster of emotions salespeople know all too well.

 Yet it’s important to remember that reading isn’t a quick fix solution.
-It’s a long-term, life-changing practice that you need to commit to in order to see results.
+It’s a long-term, life-changing practice that requires consistent practice.

-For even more great sales books, download your free Startup Sales Resource Bundle right now.
-Get 7 Close books—yep, 7— along with email templates, sales scripts, and more.
+For even more great sales books, download our free Startup Sales Resource Bundle right now.
+You'll get 7 of the best sales books from the Close team—along with copy & paste email templates, sales scripts, and much more.